SlimeVR/SlimeVR-Docs-Site/src/diy/community-diy-straps.md

 - It is meant to inspire you to create your own DIY straps.
 - All examples shown are community-made or provided.

-For community straps for [Smol Trackers](../smol-slimes/index.md) refer to [Smol Community Straps](../smol-slimes/hardware/smol-slimes-community-straps.md).
+For community straps for [Smol Trackers](../smol-slimes/index.md) refer to [Smol Strap Designs](../smol-slimes/hardware/smol-slimes-strap-designs.md).

 ## Table of Contents